 New arrivals in Lebanon will find the cost of living in Beirut, Lebanon's capital, significantly higher in comparison to other cities in the Middle East.
 The cost of housing, food and energy largely account for the high cost of living.
 Another expense that expats moving to Beirut will encounter is transport.
 The city lacks in public transport, so the use of a private car is necessary.

 The population is predominantly made up of Shia Muslims, Sunni Muslims, Christians and Druze.
 Due to the insecurity and conflicts in a number of Lebanon’s regional neighbours, the country has also become host to refugees from Iraq, Sudan and Syria.
-The presence of these refugees has often been a contentious issue, particularly with regards to the influx of those from Palestine.
+The presence of these refugees has often been a contentious issue, particularly with regard to the influx of those from Palestine.

 The Lebanese government views education as a priority and the country has one of the highest literacy rates in the Middle East.
 Lebanese children particularly excel in mathematics and science.
 Most Lebanese children attend private local schools that offer the International Baccalaureate programme.
 There are also international schools, most of which are in Beirut.